nyingimaina/profiling/README.md

 var builder = WebApplication.CreateBuilder(args);

-// Automatically find and register all profiled services
+// Automatically find and register all services marked for profiling
 // in the current assembly.
 builder.Services.AddProfiledServices(builder.Configuration);